danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 Next we need to open the single image doing the following operations:
 \begin{enumerate}
  \item Open images using \texttt{Images} library (which relies on \texttt{ImageMagick}) and save them in greyscale png format
  \item if one or both dimensions of the image are odd we need to remove one row (or column) of pixels to make it even.
-This will be more clear when we will introduce the grid for parallel computation (see section~\ref{sec:ImagesConvertion})
+This will be more clear when we will introduce the grid for parallel computation (see section~\ref{sec:ImagesConversion})
 \end{enumerate}

 @D Greyscale conversion